top of page

 Days: 7

-Observed October 7th - 13th, 2025.
+Observed September 27th - October 3rd, 2026.
 The Feast of Tabernacles, also known as Sukkot, is a Jewish holiday.
 It is one of the three pilgrimage festivals mentioned in the Bible and is celebrated on the 15th day of the Hebrew month of Tishrei, which usually falls in September or October.

 The holiday lasts for seven days (Leviticus 23:33-43) and is a time for giving thanks for the harvest and for remembering the Israelites' journey through the wilderness after leaving Egypt.
 During the holiday, many Jews build and dwell in temporary outdoor structures called sukkot, which are meant to remind them of the Israelites' temporary dwellings during their wilderness journey.